 A Roman road from Jerusalem/Bethlehem (on the east) passed at the site, connecting it to the west.
 The route of the ancient road passes on the east side of the mound.
 This ancient road is indicated by a double-dashed line in the map below.
 It joined the north-south road from Diospolis (Lod) to Eleutheropolis (Beth Jibrin – on the south), just north of Tel es-Safi (Gath).

-In the 5th C a large monastery and inn was built on the south side of Tel Beth Shemesh.
+In the 5th century a large monastery and inn was built on the south side of Tel Beth Shemesh.
 It serviced the pilgrims that travelled along the road to and from Jerusalem.

 Ottoman period – PEF survey